reaakasumi/NLP/README.md

 ### BertScore

 ### Feature-based Classifier
+To improve a ML model, we first extracted features which is done in create_features.py.
+These features are then used in feature_classifier.py to train a Random Forest model for all tasks together.

 ### Majority voting
 Moreover, a majority voting implementation that uses the three better performing models (Vectara, BERTScore, Feature-based Classifier) with added weights can be found in majority_models_with_weights.py.